rmathena79/put-a-bird-on-it/README.md

 # Instructions

-In addition to a standard "dev" environment from class, you'll need to install psycopg2 for sqlalchemty to connect to postgresql.
+In addition to a standard "dev" environment from class, you'll need to install psycopg2 for sqlalchemy to connect to postgresql.

+# Contents
+* ...

 # Development Notes